discord-tickets/stats/README.md

 A simple API for providing basic statistics for Discord Tickets.

-The client data is stored separately from the guild data counts:
+The client data is stored separately from the guild data:

 ```json
 {